How to refer or buy the freehold reversion of your flat that belonged to a dissolved company and now belongs to the Crown.

 They may be prepared to sell the freehold reversion jointly to all of the lessees who want to buy it.

-If the lessees are not interested in buying the freehold BVD usually disclaim their interest in the freehold.
+If the lessees are not interested in buying the freehold BVD usually disclaim their interest in it.

 BVD will normally sell to all participating lessees jointly or to a management company where they are members.